 SNAP for College Students: Finding Solutions for Food Insecurity

-EdTrust, TICAS, and SHEEO host a webinar featuring GAO to support the 4 million college students experiencing food insecurity to get SNAP benefits.
+EdTrust, TICAS, TSC, and SHEEO hosted a webinar featuring GAO to support the 4 million college students experiencing food insecurity to get SNAP benefits.

 The COVID-19 pandemic and its aftermath have highlighted the critical need for comprehensive support systems on college campuses.
 With food insecurity affecting more than 47 million Americans, it’s clear we must do more to address hunger and provide essential food assistance.